 Thank you for your interest in the Wisconsin Institute for Peace and Conflict Studies.
 We welcome the participation of any Wisconsin university or college in our consortium.
 I am happy to answer any questions you may have or follow up with your college leadership as needed to establish your membership.

 At a time when virtually all institutions are seeking to internationalize and/or globalize their curricula and co-curricular programs, the Wisconsin Institute for Peace and Conflict Studies (WIPCS) is a statewide resource available to help.
 WIPCS is a unique and vital consortium of private and public colleges and universities dedicated to enriching academic and public discourse on issues of peace and conflict.
 The Institute is non-partisan and encourages debate and discussion of multiple perspectives, not only of foreign policy issues and global areas of conflict, but also of intercultural communication, gender relations, and environmental sustainability.

 As the Executive Director of the Wisconsin Institute for Peace and Conflict Studies, I invite your institution to consider enrolling as a member of WIPCS.
 Membership in this organization is a particularly cost-effective and expedient way to foster student and faculty development and understanding of global issues and to enrich classroom and co-curricular learning.
 Institutional membership is $950 per year, and offers a wealth of benefits including:

 - Speakers Program.
 Faculty from participating institutions may invite our speakers to their campus at no charge.
 Speakers can augment a course or provide a public lecture for the community and for student organizations.

 It is an excellent outlet for student research and student/faculty collaborative projects.
 The conference features paper presentations, round-table discussions, and creative writing presentations.
 Students making presentations gain valuable experience and are exposed to diverse opinions on a variety of topics.
 It is also an opportunity for faculty to share research and ideas across disciplines and for the host school to highlight its own activities and programs.

-- Journal for the Study of Peace and Conflict.
-The Institute publishes an annual, peer-reviewed scholarly journal with papers, opinion pieces, and book reviews on topics relevant to the Institute’s mission.
+- Academic blog space for discussion of peace and conflict issues.
+The Institute maintain a peer-reviewed scholarly blog with short opinion pieces, academic abstracts, and book reviews on topics relevant to the Institute’s mission.